Vacuum Radiation Pressure Fluctuations and Barrier Penetration: Barrier Hopping

 Consider the case of radiation pressure fluctuations on a particle whose charge has a magnitude $e$ such as an electron or proton, so $Z=1$.
 For the purposes of an estimate, assume that $v_1 \approx v_0$.
 For given values of $\alpha$ and $v_0$, we may use Eqs.~(\ref{eq:F}), (\ref{eq:Gmv2}), and (\ref{eq:x}), combined with the date in Table~\ref{table:coeff}, to find the value of $x$ and hence of $d$ at which $F(x) = G$.
 A few examples are listed in Table~\ref{table:F=G}.
 As before, we have estimated the spatial dimension of the worldtube of the particle to be of order $\sqrt{\sigma} \approx 0.021\, \lambda_C$, so the ratio of the spatial to the temporal sampling lengths is

 We can draw several inferences from the data in Table~\ref{table:F=G}.
 First, as the characteristic speed $v_0$ increases, the relative effect of radiation pressure fluctuations increases.
 This comes from the decrease in the sampling time $\tau$ and the corresponding decrease in the parameter $x$.
 The value $v_0=0.5$ is at the upper limit of validity of a non-relativistic treatment, but gives a reasonable order of magnitude estimate of the maximum effect attainable in this treatment.
 For $\alpha= 1/2$, radiation pressure fluctuations only dominate over quantum tunneling in a regime where both effects are very small.
 For example, for $\alpha= 1/2$ and $v_0=0.5$, the probability of both effects at the cross over point is of the order of ${\rm e}^{-132}$.
 However, as $\alpha$ decreases, the relative effect of radiation pressure fluctuations increases rapidly.
 For $\alpha= 1/4$ and $v_0=0.1$, at the point that $F=G$, the probability of a particle being kicked over the barrier by a vacuum fluctuation is ${\rm e}^{-3.8} \approx 0.02$, and for barriers with width $d > 19\, \lambda_C$, radiation pressure fluctuations will dominate.
 In all of the cases illustrated, $x\, s^{3} \ll 1$, so the worldline approximation seems to be valid.
+At the same time, $x \gg1$, so the asymptotic form, Eq.~(\ref{eq:tail}), of the probability distribution holds.